kstunkard31/Test-Repo/README.md

 The user is not required to use the Grouping and Filter functions, but they are available if the data visualization requires them.

+See PlotPal Presentation for more details on how to use the app!